asnelt/derandom/README.md

 generator or the Mersenne Twister MT19937.
 The app will then try to predict following numbers from the generator.

-The app expects all numbers to be entered as signed integers.
-Three input modes are supported:
+The app expects all numbers to be entered as integers or floating point numbers between zero and one.
+Currently, floating point numbers are supported for the Mersenne Twister only.
+Three input modes are
+supported:

 1. *Text field* lets you enter the numbers directly on the device.
 2. *File* lets you choose a file with newline separated number strings.